refrigerator18/Traffic-SIgns-Neural-Net/README.md

 Convolutional Neural network that identifies traffic signs using TensorFlow and OpenCV

 This CNN classifies 50, 000+ images of different traffic signs.
 I am using OpenCV to process the images and then using a neural network created with TensorFlow for classification.
-Running this program gives an accuracy of around ~95%.
+Running this program with 15 epochs gives an accuracy of around ~95%.
 This neural net uses two convolutional layers (32 filters, 3x3 kernal), two max-pooling layers (2x2), and a hidden layer with 256 neurons with a 50% dropout rate.
 Below is some of my notes from my testing of this CNN.

 ##